threefoldtech/0-db/README.md

 By calling `SCAN` with each time the key responded on the previous call, you can walk forward a complete dataset.

+There is a special alias `SCANX` command which does exacly the same, but with another name.
+Some redis client library (like python) expect integer response and not binary response.
+Using `SCANX` avoid this issue.

 ## RSCAN
 Same as scan, but backward (last-to-first key)